 The Story of Priscilla

-Priscilla's influence is notably marked by her role as a teacher, an unusual position for a woman in her time.
+Priscilla's influence is marked by her role as a teacher, an unusual position for a woman in her time.
 In Ephesus, she and Aquila encountered Apollos, an eloquent speaker from Alexandria.
 Despite his fervor, Apollos lacked a complete understanding of the Christian message.
 Acts 18:26 recounts how Priscilla and Aquila took him aside and explained "the way of God more accurately."
 This private instruction highlights Priscilla's theological insight and willingness to guide others in the faith.
-Her prominence is further underscored by the fact that her name often appears before Aquila's in several passages, suggesting a notable standing in their ministry partnership.
+Her prominence is further evident by the fact that her name often appears before Aquila's in several passages, suggesting a notable standing in their ministry partnership.